-You guys know that I’m all about working from anywhere in the world, doing something you love.
-As full-time cruisers, it’s important to be able to create a way to make an income while not being tied to a desk or requiring consistent, reliable wifi, etc.
+You know that I’m all about working from anywhere in the world, doing something you love.
+As full-time cruisers, it’s important to be able to create a way to make an income while you travel.
+Especially one that you don’t need constant reliable wifi.

 That’s why writing — whether it’s writing for a magazine or self-publishing your own book on Amazon — can be such a big win for us.
 I know several sailors who make a sustainable income just off their writing, and they don’t write just for sailing magazines, either.